 - 1/2 teaspoon Nutmeg

-Preheat oven to 350* F. In a stand mixer fitted with a paddle attachment, cream the butter until light and fluffy, and then add both sugars.
+Preheat oven to 350º F. In a stand mixer fitted with the paddle attachment cream the butter until light and fluffy, and then add both sugars.
 Mix until fully incorporated.
 Add eggs one at a time, mixing after each addition.

-In a separate bowl sift and mix together: flour, baking soda, salt, cinnamon and nutmeg.
-Gradually incorporate the dry mix into the butter mix until just combined, creating a thick batter consistency.
+In a separate bowl sift together: flour, baking soda, salt, cinnamon and nutmeg.
+Gradually incorporate the dry mix into the batter and mix until just combined, creating a very thick batter (almost dough like) consistency.

 In a separate bowl mash the ripe bananas.
-Then add sour cream, applesauce and vanilla extract until combined.
+Then add sour creamand vanilla extract until combined.
 Pour this into the batter and finish by hand mixing.

 Grease and flour a bundt/flute pan.
-Pour the batter into the pan and bake at 350* F. for 45-55 minutes depending on the oven.
+Pour the batter into the pan and bake at 350º F. for 45-55 minutes depending on the oven.
 The bread is done once a toothpick inserted comes out clean.
 Place the pan on a cooling rack and cool for at least 10 minutes before turning it out.
 Once completely cooled, dust with powdered sugar, or slather with cream cheese frosting.
-Slice and enjoy.
-Serves 12.